 Of course you’ve gotta love this (and all) Norman Rockwell paintings, but this one is always timely, and perhaps now more than ever.
 The kind of Scouting adventure that younger Scouts can look forward to needs to be evidenced by the troops they observe.
 And then of course, that “Promise of Scouting” NEEDS to be delivered!

-Membership in the Boy Scouting division is down, and has been diminishing for many years.
-At the time of this writing, girls haven’t yet officially joined what will be referred to as Scouts BSA, and even when this comes to pass, there’s still a VERY IMPORTANT principle that should never be (and should never have been) neglected.
+Membership in what used to be called the Boy Scouting division is down, and has been diminishing for many years.
+With the advent of girls joining what is now referred to as Scouts BSA, there’s still a VERY IMPORTANT principle that should never be (and should never have been) neglected.
 That is: troops should actively engage in, and on a regular basis demonstrate in the public eye, timeless, traditional outdoor skills.

 Just like for the Cub Scout depicted in the painting, it’s these traditional outdoor adventures that embody the promise of Scouting, and experiencing them require the acquisition of the basic, and always relevant skills.
 Obviously, when the youngster in the painting is old enough to join those older guys, he’s going to have numerous experiences that give rise to rich Scouting memories.
 And, he won’t drop out.
 Why would he?
 Look at the size of those actively involved individuals clad in khaki!
 And, look how they’re actively involved in an experience laced with challenges and fun!